Guidance for Consulting with the Office of the Chief Accountant

 OCA Involvement in Registrant Accounting Matters

 Because accounting matters for which companies and their auditors seek OCA's views often involve complex fact patterns, OCA staff is able to provide the clearest guidance when companies provide a written submission outlining the factual details, accounting considerations, financial statement impact, as well as the disclosures expected to accompany the accounting.
-Correspondence of this nature is commonly referred to as a "pre-filing" or "pre-clearance" submission.
-The staff believes the pre-clearance process is best accomplished through written submissions on a named basis because of concerns that a clear understanding of the facts may not be accomplished solely through oral and/or anonymous communications.
+Correspondence of this nature is commonly referred to as a "pre-filing" submission.
+The staff believes the pre-filing process is best accomplished through written submissions on a named basis because of concerns that a clear understanding of the facts may not be accomplished solely through oral and/or anonymous communications.
 While the staff does accept informal, oral inquiries, generally, these inquiries will involve broader, emerging issues that are not company or fact specific.
 As such, responses to no-name or informal telephone inquiries cannot be relied upon as formal positions of the staff.

-If a company chooses not to pre-clear an accounting issue with OCA, the company may nevertheless encounter OCA during a review of their filing by DCF or IM.
+If a company chooses not to pre-file an accounting issue with OCA, the company may nevertheless encounter OCA during a review of their filing by DCF or IM.
 The accountants in DCF and IM, not those in OCA, perform the reviews of the financial reporting and disclosure information contained in documents submitted to the SEC.
 The accounting staff in DCF or IM may have questions regarding technical accounting and disclosure matters discussed in a document and they will often consult initially with DCF-OCA or IM-OCA and then with OCA as to the answer.
 As such, OCA serves in a consulting role similar to the role of advisor or national office of an accounting firm.

 Another way that an issue may find its way to OCA on a post-filing basis is if a company asks OCA to review an accounting decision made by DCF or IM.
 A company would initiate such a review by OCA by informing DCF or IM of its intention to request such a review.
 In cases of OCA reviews, companies do not need to make a submission directly to OCA in accordance with this guidance if all of the relevant information is contained in the comment letter responses from the company to DCF or IM, although a separate submission to OCA may serve to expedite the process.